Patribots4738/Crescendo2024/README.md

   ### Shooting While Driving
   Our robot is able to shoot notes into the speaker while moving!
 This feature grants us a shorter cycle time and is most evident in autonomous.
 If you are curious to learn more, check out the [Math](<https://www.tldraw.com/v/mBaJ6QzdW6wNaRUvmB3DW? viewport=-121,-188,2715,1378&page=page:page>) behind it!

-  ### Field Centric Swerve Drive
-  To make the robot more user-friendly for the driver, our swerve drive is field-centric using our `Pigeon 2.0` gyroscope to get our orientation on the field.

   ### Auto Alignment w/ April Tags
   Another feature for user-friendliness is our robot's ability to align to field objects such as the speaker, stage & amp.
 When aligned to the speaker, the driver can move the robot anywhere on the field whilst the shooter always faces the speaker.
 For the amp & stage, the robot becomes locked in a certain axis.
 This helps the driver with steering & alignment.